New hope for deadliest breast cancer complication: drug combo trial launches

 Summary

 This study tests a combination of two drugs—sacituzumab govitecan (given through a vein) and pemetrexed (given into the spinal fluid)—for people with HER2-negative breast cancer that has spread to the lining of the brain and spinal cord (leptomeningeal metastases).
-The goal is to find a safe dose and see if it helps control the disease.
+This condition is very serious, with survival typically only 3-6 months.
+The trial aims to find a safe dose and see if the combo can help control the disease.
 About 34 adults will take part.

 Get updates